-Whether you’re moving into a new house or simply want to make sure that your home security is as effective as it can possibly be, you can take a lot of simple precautions that will only take minutes of your time to put in place, yet can go a long way towards making sure your home is criminal proof.
+Whether you’re moving into a new house or simply want to make sure that your home security is as effective as it can possibly be, you can take many simple precautions that will only take minutes of your time to put in place yet can go a long way towards making sure your home is criminal-proof.

-It may be difficult to ensure completely that your house is safe from professional thieves, but almost all break-ins are done by amateurs who can easily be stopped in their tracks with some everyday techniques.
+While it may be challenging to completely protect your home from professional thieves, the majority of break-ins are committed by amateurs, who can be easily deterred with simple everyday techniques.

 Simple And Effective Home Security Tips